 YouTube Ads Users and Audience Targeting

-YouTube offers a tremendous amount of targeting options.
-You can use keywords, target channels, and target specific videos.
+With Youtube targeting options, you can use keywords, target channels, and target specific videos.
 Then they have their own custom audience lists that you can go through based on life events and behavior, allowing advertisers to delve into demographics, interests, and content targeting.

 YouTube has a big advantage with the real-time data from Google’s tracking.
 This allows advertisers to reach users actively searching for specific products or services, at the right time.
 Therefore, it is more suited for approaching B2B audiences.